AGRINFO AGRINFO logo

 What is changing and why?

-Certain pesticides do not require maximum residue levels (MRLs) as their use does not lead to residues that pose a risk to consumers.
-The European Commission proposes to add the following five substances to the list of pesticides not requiring MRLs:
+Certain pesticides do not require maximum residue levels (MRLs) because their use does not lead to residues that pose a risk to consumers.
+The European Union (EU) has added Betabaculovirus phoperculellae and elemental iron to the list of pesticides that do not require MRLs, and has confirmed that rape seed oil will remain in that list.

 • Allium fistulosum, processed